balancer/balancer-v2-monorepo/pkg/deployments/tasks/deprecated/20220404-erc4626-linear-pool-v2/readme.md

 > ⚠️ **DEPRECATED: do not use** ⚠️
 >

 Second deployment of the `ERC4626LinearPoolFactory`, for Linear Pools with a ERC4626 yield-bearing token.
-This version supercedes the previous, which was released prior to finalization of EIP-4626.
+This version supersedes the previous, which was released prior to finalization of EIP-4626.

 ## Useful Files